dmytri/node-operetta/README.md

 ## Help ##

-What's more is now that we have descriptions, operetta will automatically bind the options -h and --help to show these descriptions.
+What's more is now that we have descriptions, operetta will automatically bind the options -h and --help to show these descriptions as help.

 <pre>
 $ nysql --help